← All varieties

 Crofton Pippin

-The tree blossoms late in the season.
-Its fruit-bearing habit is notably distinctive: the apples develop at the ends of the branches, which gives the tree a drooping appearance overall.
+Blossoms late in the season.
+Bears fruit at the ends of branches, which gives the tree a drooping appearance.

 Book Sources